idleberg/sublimetext-gruntfile.js/README.md

 * Use `grunt json` to lint all JSON files
 * Use `grunt xml` to validate all XML files
 * Use `grunt watch` to run all tasks in background while editing your files

+Until further tested, Python files are not linted by default.
+You can do so manually using `grunt py`.

 ### Travis CI